Associate Professor

 Teaching

-My teaching has been acknowledged in a number of awards and commendations, including innovation in teaching (redesign of first year WIL), university-level teaching award (early-career academic) and for innovated curriculum from the Australian Curriculum Studies Association.
+I teach (or have previously taught) various subjects to postgraduate and undergraduate students, including professional experience, health education, and transition to the profession.
+My teaching has been acknowledged with several awards and commendations, including innovation in teaching (redesign of first year WIL), a university-level teaching award (early-career academic) and for innovative curriculum from the Australian Curriculum Studies Association.

 Supervision